wckdrzr/Gaspar/README.md

 Improve your actions as follows:

-- Controller classes must be derived a class with `Controller` in the name (e.g. `Controller`, `ControllerBase`, `MyBaseController`, etc...)
+- Controller classes must be derived from a class with `Controller` in the name (e.g. `Controller`, `ControllerBase`, `MyBaseController`, etc...)

 - Actions should be decorated with an http method and route, e.g. `[HttpPost("[controller]/[action]")]`

 Other recommendations (not required, but good practice):

-- Have you controller actions return `ActionResult<T>`.
+- Have your controller actions return `ActionResult<T>`.
 This will provide a strongly-typed interface in the service communication endpoints.

   - If you return `ContentResult` or `JsonResult`, these will be translated to `string` and `object` respectively.